mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 fostering an ecosystem of shared knowledge and innovation.

 10. Disclaimer
-Moheji (moj) is a community token issued for cultural, social, and utility purposes on the Solana blockchain.
+moheji (MOJ) is a community token issued for cultural, social, and utility purposes on the Solana blockchain.
 It is not a financial security, investment, or speculative instrument.
 There is no guarantee of profit, and users should exercise caution and conduct their own research